+Interiors

-- 20 Interiors (SSIs only are controlled but this advice represents best practice generally) - 20.1 Planform: The plan of a building is one of its most important characteristics.
+Plan form: The plan of a building is one of its most important characteristics.
 Interior plans and individual features of interest should be respected and left unaltered as far as possible.
-Internal spaces, staircases, panelling, window shutters, doors and doorcases, mouldings, decorated ceilings, stucco-work, and wall-decorations are part of the special interest of a building and may be its most valuable feature. - 20.2 Walls: Internal walls in old buildings should always be investigated with care in advance of alterations in case ancient or interesting features are hidden in the plaster or behind the panelling or other covering.
+Internal spaces, staircases, panelling, window shutters, doors and doorcases, mouldings, decorated ceilings, stucco-work, and wall-decorations are part of the particular interest of a building and may be its most valuable feature.

+Walls: Internal walls in old buildings should always be investigated with care in advance of alterations in case ancient or interesting features are hidden in the plaster or behind the panelling or other covering.
 In many cases the partitions themselves are of historic interest.
 New partitions where permitted, should be kept to a minimum.
-They should not cut through mouldings or enriched plaster decoration, but be shaped around them to allow for reinstatement at a later date. - 20.3 Plasterwork: All old plain plasterwork should be preserved where possible.
+They should not cut through mouldings or enriched plaster decoration, but be shaped around them to allow for reinstatement at a later date.

+Plasterwork: All old plain plasterwork should be preserved where possible.
 Traditional lime and hair plaster has good insulation qualities and is better able to tolerate condensation than modern gypsum plaster.
 Care should always be taken with works to old plaster, especially when chasing-in electrical wiring, in case there is early decoration.
-All decorative features from a simple cornice or cove to elaborate wall and ceiling decoration should be preserved. - 20.4 Chimneypieces and chimneybreasts: Good chimneypieces are part of the decorative history of a building and are often central to the design of a room.
+All decorative features, from a simple cornice or cove to elaborate wall and ceiling decoration, should be preserved.

+Chimneypieces and chimneybreasts: Good chimneypieces are part of the decorative history of a building and are often central to the design of a room.
 There is no excuse for their removal if this is simply because a chimney is redundant.
 In the rare cases where there is no alternative to the removal of a chimneypiece, it should be saved for use in another position and not be removed from the building.
 The removal of a later chimneypiece of interest should not normally be allowed even if an earlier open hearth is known to survive behind it.
 The removal of a chimneybreast is almost never acceptable, not least because it may affect the structural stability of the building.